csci-1301/csci-1301.github.io/labs/While/readme.md

     | 30815 | Hephzibah |
     | 29842 | North Augusta |

     Write a small program that asks the user to enter a zip code.
 Then display to the user the city name based on the zip code user entered.
 If the zip code is not included in the table given above, the program should display "unknown city!".
-Allow the user to repeat the input until the user indicates they are ready to quit by entering approprite sentinel value.
+Allow the user to repeat the input until the user indicates they are ready to quit by entering appropriate sentinel value.

 # Do while Loops